GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/3-exercise-create-class.md

 To create a class, define its members: properties, a `constructor`, accessors, and methods.

-- Properties, also referred to as fields, are the data (or attributes) for the object.
+- **Properties**, also referred to as fields, are the data (or attributes) for the object.
 These are the defining characteristics of the object that you can set or return from your code.
 - The `constructor` is a special function used to create and initialize objects based on the class.
 When you create a new instance of the class, the constructor creates a new object with the class shape and initializes it with the values passed to it.
-- Accessors are a type of function that you use to `get` or `set` the value of properties.
+- **Accessors** are a type of function that you use to `get` or `set` the value of properties.
 Properties can be read-only by simply omitting the `set` accessor in the class, or inaccessible by omitting the `get` accessor (the property will return `undefined` if you attempt to access it, even if it's assigned a value during initialization.)
-- Methods are functions that define the behaviors or actions that the object can do.
+- **Methods** are functions that define the behaviors or actions that the object can do.
 You can call these methods to invoke the behavior of the object.
 You can also define methods that are only accessible from within the class itself and are typically called by other methods in the class to perform a task.

 Let's open the [Playground](https://www.typescriptlang.org/play) and create a new class called `Car`.
 You can use the `Car` class on its own to create basic `Car` objects, or you can extend the `Car` class to create new classes for specific types of cars, like a `GasCar` or an `ElectricCar` class.
 These properties will inherit the properties and methods of the `Car` class, as well as have their own properties and methods.